 Overall, the virus may still stay in Australia for a while so there is always a chance for it to make it to Port Macquarie-Hastings.
 This means residents and businesses have to work together to keep it out of the gates.

-Local government and Police are both doing their best to keep the place safe.
+The local government and Police are both doing their best to keep the place safe.

 Mid North Coast Police District Commander Supt Shane Cribb says they would like to welcome tourists over the holidays but they are still very careful with implementing COVID safety plans and will have a team out and about to enforce Public Health Orders where necessary.